Up to 60% off sofas & mattresses — limited‑time deals.

 • People who want a supportive, everyday sofa

-• Households that value washable upholstery
+• Households that value a washable cover

 • Who It’s Not For